 At this time, pregnant women do not appear to be more likely to develop severe coronavirus (COVID-19) than the general population.
 It is expected that most pregnant women who develop coronavirus (COVID-19) will experience mild or moderate illness from which they will make a full recovery.
 However, there is currently limited information available regarding the impact of coronavirus (COVID-19) on pregnant women and their babies.
 Therefore, it would be prudent for pregnant women to practice social distancing and ensure good hygiene practices to reduce the risk of infection.

-- Coronavirus (COVID-19) Guidance preparing for obstetric and neonatal emergencies for suspected or confirmed COVID-19 cases - 27 May 2020 (Word)
+- COVID-19 Guidance preparing for obstetric and neonatal emergencies for suspected or confirmed COVID-19 cases - 8 September 2020 (Word)

-- COVID-19 Guidance for care of the unwell woman during pregnancy, birth and postpartum - 20 May 2020 (Word)
+- COVID-19 Guidance for care of the unwell woman during pregnancy, birth and the postpartum period - 19 August 2020 (Word)

-- COVID-19 Flowchart elective caesarean under GA preoperative testing - 3 August 2020 (PDF)
+- COVID-19 Coronavirus Flowchart preadmission maternity testing - 8 September 2020 (PDF)

 - COVID-19 Consumer FAQ Maternity elective caesarean GA only - 3 August 2020 (Word)